john2796/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

-[ ] What are PropTypes used for?
+[ x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
 A useful accessory often used with React is PropTypes which is a way of making runtime assertions about what type of data a React component requires in order to render properl without PropTypes or some form of type checking, we run into the risk of passing in a wrong data type to a component, which could cause a crash or some unexpected behavior in your application.

-- [ ] Describe a life-cycle event in React?
+- [x ] Describe a life-cycle event in React?
   Mounting methods
   A component mounts when it is created and first inserted into the DOM i.e when it is rendered for the first time.
-The methods that are available during this period are: constructor()
+The methods that are available during this period are: constructor() componentWillMount() render() componentDidMount()
-      componentWillMount()
-      render()
-      componentDidMount()

 Updating methods
 Components do not always remain in the same state after mounting.
 Sometimes the underlying props could change and the component has to be re-rendered.
 The updating lifecycle methods give you control over when and how this updating should take place.